Why is this change happening?

 Therefore, from September 2022 the Haematology service at NMGH will be delivered by MFT.

 Currently, the Northern Care Alliance NHS Foundation Trust provides full Haematology outpatient services at Rochdale Infirmary (RI), Royal Oldham Hospital (ROH) and Fairfield General Hospital (FGH), as well as at NMGH, with any hospital admission for more specialist care being at ROH.
 Some day case services are also available at NMGH.

 Patients can currently attend any outpatient clinic site, and although the majority of patients attend their nearest hospital site, they can choose to attend an alternative site if preferred.

 What will these changes mean?

-From September 2022, care for patients at NMGH will be provided by Manchester University NHS Foundation Trust.
+From September 2022, care for patients at NMGH will be provided by MFT.
 The Haematology service is largely outpatient based, and outpatient clinics at NMGH will continue.
 However, inpatient and day case care for North Manchester patients will be provided at Manchester Royal Infirmary (MRI).

 Patients who are registered with a Bury, Rochdale or Oldham GP will continue to have their care provided by the Northern Care Alliance NHS Foundation Trust with outpatient appointments at either FGH, ROH or RI.
 There will be no change to the range of inpatient services provided by the Northern Care Alliance NHS Foundation Trust on the ROH site, and the service offer at other sites will be unaffected.